-32. Respect and equal treatment of Women are necessary ingredients of a Democratic Society.
+32. (a) Respect and equal treatment to women are necessary ingredients in a democratic society.
+Support the statement with examples.
+5

-- (i) Economic independence or access to an inherited or self-generated income is considered to be the major means of empowering women. - (ii) Equal political and civil rights as men have been granted to women in almost every nation. - (iii) Ways of autonomy and freedom have been secured by women in a most democratic nation. - (iv) Distributive justice to reduce inequalities in resources and power. - (v) Love, universal brotherhood, sincerity, honesty and integrity of character, the firm attitude of rendering help. - (vi) Removing social evils including violence, torture, humiliation, etc.
+- (b) 'Democracy transforms people from the status of a subject into that of a citizen.'
+Support the statement with examples. - Ans.
+Respect and equal treatment of Women are necessary ingredients of a Democratic Society. - (i) Economic independence or access to an inherited or self-generated income is considered to be the major means of empowering women. - (ii) Equal political and civil rights as men have been granted to women in almost every nation. - (iii) Ways of autonomy and freedom have been secured by women in a most democratic nation. - (iv) Distributive justice to reduce inequalities in resources and power. - (v) Love, universal brotherhood, sincerity, honesty and integrity of character, the firm attitude of rendering help. - (vi) Removing social evils including violence, torture, humiliation, etc.

 - (i) Democracy stands much superior to any other form of government in promoting the dignity and freedom of the individual by providing Fundamental Rights.
 Every individual wants to receive respect from fellow beings. - (ii) The passion for respect and freedom are the basis of Democracy.
 Democracies throughout the world have recognised this, at least in principle.
-This has been achieved to various degrees in various democracies. - (iii) Take the case of the dignity of women, most societies across the world were historically male-dominated societies. - (iv) Long's struggles with women have created some sensitivity today that respect for equal treatment of women is a necessary ingredient of a democratic society.

-- (v) Democracy in India has strengthened the claims of the disadvantaged and discriminated castes for equal status and equal opportunity. - (vi) A Democracy always strives towards a better goal.
+This has been achieved to various degrees in various democracies. - (iii) Take the case of the dignity of women, most societies across the world were historically male-dominated societies. - (iv) Long's struggles with women have created some sensitivity today that respect for equal treatment of women is a necessary ingredient of a democratic society. - (v) Democracy in India has strengthened the claims of the disadvantaged and discriminated castes for equal status and equal opportunity. - (vi) A Democracy always strives towards a better goal.
 People constantly demand more benefits in a Democracy.
-There are always more expectations. - (vii) People now look critically at the work of those who hold power.
+There are always more expectations.

+- (vii) People now look critically at the work of those who hold power.
 They express their dissatisfaction loudly.
-It shows they are no longer subjects but citizens of a Democratic country.
+It shows they are no longer subjects but citizens of a Democratic country. - 33. (a) 'Globalisation is a multi-dimensional concept.'
+Examine the statement.
+5

-33. Globalisation is a multi-dimensional concept as it affects a large number of areas:

-- International product launches simultaneously across the entire world. - (ii) Access to international commercial best practices and alignment of local laws with international laws. - (iii) Higher foreign investments in fields like IT, manufacturing and other service sectors and lowering of restrictions on Foreign Direct Investments. - (iv) Increasing Investment in research and development of innovative products. - (v) Growth in start-ups funded by international

-- venture capital firms and angel investors. - (vi) Gradual death of regional languages as native speakers feel the need to switch to English and reduce the usage of their mother tongues. - (vii) Loss of cultural and social identity much to the detriment of national progress.
+- (b) Examine the steps taken by the developing countries to attract foreign investment.
+5 - Ans.
+Globalisation is a multi-dimensional concept as it affects a large number of areas: - (i) International product launches simultaneously across the entire world. - (ii) Access to international commercial best practices and alignment of local laws with international laws. - (iii) Higher foreign investments in fields like IT, manufacturing and other service sectors and lowering of restrictions on Foreign Direct Investments. - (iv) Increasing Investment in research and development of innovative products. - (v) Growth in start-ups funded by international venture capital firms and angel investors. - (vi) Gradual death of regional languages as native speakers feel the need to switch to English and reduce the usage of their mother tongues. - (vii) Loss of cultural and social identity much to the detriment of national progress.